LetzteFee/sway-wm-config/README.md

 __waybar__ I use a few lines of code from a  project called [riverwm](https://github.com/theCode-Breaker/riverwm/tree/main/waybar/river).

 __brightnessctl__ This tool works fine on my system but a single backlight manager never works for every hardware configuration.
 You can find other tools on this [Arch Wiki Page](https://wiki.archlinux.org/title/Backlight).

-__Applications__ You probably need new applications.
-KDE Apps don't look really great in Sway and are often bloated anyway.
-GNOME Apps often have limited functionality and require a headerbar.
-That makes them looking inefficient.
-That is the reason I switched to X-Apps.
-X-Apps are programms developed by the linux mint team to work on all desktop environments and to have the right amount of features.
-Additionally, I use the filemanager Nemo which is not an X-App but it still is my favourite filemanager and it is developed by the linux mint team, aswell.